 The digital market is evolving at such an astounding rate that any business can find it hard to keep up and know about new technology developments.
 In the agency world there is a constant need to be scalable to not only attract, but also successfully service, new clients as well as their existing ones.
-Any digital agency must be client-oriented to succeed.

 A modern digital agency is a business that combines online marketing and analytical techniques with software development.
 The bottom line is that agencies need a consistent source of quality clients and additional revenue streams into their businesses.

 Agency clients can equally struggle to stay abreast of new technologies in the market and in the most part will struggle for time to research, implement and manage new tech ideas so in the most part will look to their incumbent agency for recommendations and services to fulfil.

 However, agencies have at their core a set of well honed, perfected and proven digital and ecommerce services that they effectively implement and optimise daily for their clients.
 The full list of services provided by digital and ecommerce agencies is huge: strategy content creation, social media marketing, search engine optimisation, digital design, ecommerce development, UX and UI, the list goes on.
 The question is whether an agency has the capacity to development additional software needed by their clients to fulfil additional requests.
 This is where partnering with successful SaaS companies comes into play.
 It’s a win-win scenario all round.

 Imagine the scenario